crdev-ar/Network-Monitoring/README.md

 # IP-Monitoring in a local network

-Based on Test-NetConnection in Windows Powershell, this script is used to automate the monitoring in a Local Network.
+Based on Test-NetConnection command in Windows Powershell, this script is used to automate the monitoring in a Local Network.

 E- mail Alert with SMTP protocol (i Use Gmail)